Housing

 It is illegal for your landlord to evict you (force you from your rented home) because your partner abused you in your home.

 There are many towns in New York State that have something called “nuisance ordinances.”
 If police are called to a home a certain number of times within a given period, the property can be considered a nuisance.
 When police respond to a rental property repeatedly, landlords often decide to evict the tenant.
+This is illegal.

 If you live with someone who is abusing you, the landlord can remove the abuser from the property without evicting you.